vadimdemedes/google-images/Readme.md

+**Deprecation Notice**: Google Image Search API is no longer working and so is this module, as a consequence.
+This module served well for 4 years and it's sad to see it not working anoymore, but life is life, time to move on.
+I recommend using Flickr API and  [flickrapi](https://www.npmjs.com/package/flickrapi) module from now on.

 # google-images

 This module for Node.js helps searching images using Google Images.
 It provides just one method, *search*, don't you need just that?